stonepros/stone/doc/stoneadm/operations.rst

 Watching cephadm log messages
 =============================

-Cephadm writes logs to the ``cephadm`` cluster log channel.
-You can monitor Ceph's activity in real time by reading the logs as they fill up.
+Stoneadm writes logs to the ``cephadm`` cluster log channel.
+You can monitor Stone's activity in real time by reading the logs as they fill up.
 Run the following command to see the logs in real time:

 .. prompt:: bash #